catalyst-cooperative/pudl-data-release/README.md

 * Contact Us / Bug Reports

 ## Deployment / Publication
+* Create a pudl@catalyst.coop Zenodo organizational account
-* Get a real DOI for the data release from Zenodo
+* Get a real DOI for the data release from Zenodo using PUDL account
 * Insert real DOI into the README & ETL settings file.
 * Commit final README & ETL settings file with real DOI (ALL CEMS STATES).
 * Tag v1.0.0 in the pudl-data-release repository